Team 45 45 League

 Step 1 - First "g-join Team4545League" as a command on ICC.
 This allows you into channel 345 on ICC, so you'll see what goes on.

-Step 2 - Player Menu > PROFILE to Update your info and intentions for the current tournament.
+Step 3 - Player Menu > PROFILE to Update your info and intentions for the current tournament.
+A new profile (updating the one on file) must be filled out for each tournament yu wish to enter.

 • When a captain enters a team with you as a member, you will be sent an e-mail stating the team members and their e-mail addresses.
 Save this so that you can communicate with your team.